matteron/links/README.md

 Going for a barebones link manager.

+Done in two hours, hopefully I never have to touch the code again.

 Links stored as json.

 Compiles a basic html page which displays the list, with accessory pages for tags.